tpltnt/pytebeat/README.md

 My netbook is running a pretty obsolete version of Linux, so this uses the obsolete interface
-`/dev/dsp`, the OSS device interface that can be implemented by the `aoss` command from the alsa-oss package.
+`/dev/dsp`, the OSS device interface that can be implemented by the `aoss` command from the alsa-oss package or the `padsp` command from PulseAudio.

+On a modern GNU/Linux system, you probably want to run this with the command `padsp python3 pytebeat.py`, which will make the `/dev/dsp` device available.
+Alternately, if `/dev/dsp` is not found (eg, because you are not running under `padsp`), pytebeat will fall back to using the `pyaudio` library.
+On some systems, this produces choppy output, however, so `padsp` is preferable.
+Lastly, if both `/dev/dsp` and the `pyaudio` library are unavailble, it will open a pipe to a `pacat` process.
+This works, and could be replaced with various other commands on other operating systems, but adds a large amount of latency.

 It also uses PyGame, the Python interface to SDL.

 I haven’t figured out how to call Core Audio from Python on MacOS X yet.
 (I figure it’s probably possible with PyObjC, but OS X doesn’t ship with PyGame or SDL anyway.)
+It might work via the pyaudio library now; please update this README if you find that it does.

 How to use it
 -------------